Master of Arts in Leadership

 Curriculum

-Your degree will be a mix of core coursework (15 credits), courses from your area of specialization (15 credits), and an internship (9 credits).
+Your degree will be a mix of core coursework (21 credits), courses from your area of specialization (6 credits), and a culminating experience capstone with project or internship (3 credits).

 Admission